| ACADEMICS | Centers & Institutes | Currents

 Currents in Teaching and Learning is a peer-reviewed electronic journal that fosters exchanges among reflective teacher-scholars across the disciplines.
 Published twice a year, Currents seeks to improve teaching and learning in higher education with short reports on classroom practices as well as longer research, theoretical, or conceptual articles, and explorations of issues and challenges facing teachers today.
 Non-specialists and jargon-free, Currents is addressed to both faculty and graduate students in higher education, teaching in all academic disciplines.
 Currents in Teaching and Learning is a publication of the Center for Teaching and Learning at Worcester State University.
 (ISSN: 1945-3043)

 The Currents in Teaching and Learning Editorial Advisory Board fulfills both editorial and advisory functions, and is made up of Worcester State University faculty members from a variety of disciplines.
 Currents solicits interested teacher-scholars from a representative range of disciplines and higher-education institutions to form our external Advisory Board.Editorial Advisory Board

-Currents invites submissions for its Fall 2016 and Spring 2017 issues (Volume 9, Numbers 1-2).
 We welcome essays and teaching reports that address any aspects of teaching and learning.
 Each year we release two issues of Currents, an open-ended Fall issue and a themed issue in the Spring.
-We welcome all teaching and learning-related submissions for the Fall 2016 Issue.
+We invite teaching and learning-related submissions for the Spring 2017 issue (Volume 9, Number 2).
 The theme for the Spring 2017 issue is “Teaching students with disabilities: concepts, approaches, and practices.”
 Issues to address may include, but are not limited to: